pelle112112/ExamProjectBI/README.md

 ### Motivation:
-Weight loss is difficult for many people around the world, and as the world population becomes heavier and heavier, we want to address the problem with a program that can predict the amount of weight individuals can have with certain training hours, intensity, starting weight etc, making it easier for people to set realistic goals and determine what kind of training is best.
+Weight loss is difficult for many people around the world, and as the world population becomes heavier and heavier, we want to address the problem with a program that can predict the weight loss that individuals can have with certain training hours, intensity, starting weight etc, making it easier for people to set realistic goals and determine what kind of training is best.

 ### Theoretical Foundation: